Home BrittanyA getaway to Bénodet in Brittany

 _

-If you want to relax and do yourself some good during your stay in Bénodet, you can go to the town’s Relais Thalasso & Spa to enjoy some thalassotherapy made in Breizh.
-The establishment houses a marine spa to benefit from the effects of seawater with different areas and also offers treatments and massages.
+If you want to relax and do yourself some good during your stay in Bénodet, you can head to the city’s Relais Thalasso & Spa to enjoy some thalassotherapy “made in Breizh.”
+The establishment houses a marine spa to enjoy the benefits of seawater with various areas, and it also offers treatments and massages.

 On the program:

-• an aquatic area with a heated seawater pool at over 30 degrees, a jacuzzi, underwater jets, a swimming lane, and a swan neck fountain
+• an aquatic area with a seawater pool heated to over 30 degrees, a jacuzzi, underwater jets, a lap lane, and a swan-neck fountain

-• a sensory area with a frozen river (perhaps my favorite activity: a course in icy water up to mid-thigh with a pebble floor to massage the feet and activate blood circulation in the legs, perfect when you have heavy legs like me), an ice fountain, a tonic waterfall, and a sensory shower course
+• a sensory area with an icy river (might be my favorite activity, a path in freezing water up to mid-thigh with a pebble floor to massage the feet and activate blood circulation in the legs, perfect when you have heavy legs like me), an ice fountain, a refreshing waterfall, and a path of sensory showers

-• a hot area with hammam and sauna
+• a heat area with a hammam and sauna

 • a fitness room facing the sea